 Maximum harvest under maximum conflict

 The maximum harvest under maximum conflict (MHMC) was calculated for each time step in each scenario to improve our understanding of the power dynamics between the manager and the communities.
 The MHMC is a single value for each time step that is based on the manager and user budgets at that time step.
 It is the maximum number of trees a user can harvest if the manager uses all their budget to reduce felling, and the user uses all their budget to fell trees.
 The manager uses 10 budget points to increase the cost of felling by 1.
 There is always a minimum cost of an action of 10.
-Therefore, the cost of an action for the user, assuming the manager is using all their budget to increase the cost of the action, will be:
+Therefore, the cost of an action for the user, assuming the manager is using all their budget to increase the cost of the action, will be,

-nUA=CRMB10+10
+nUA=CRMB10+10.

-Where nUA is the number of user actions (i.e., the number of trees felled), CR is the community resources (user budget), and MB is the manager budget.
+In the above, nUA is the number of user actions (i.e., the number of trees felled), CR is the community resources (user budget), and MB is the manager budget.

 Table 1. details of the five scenarios